ampproject/amphtml/extensions/amp-base-carousel/amp-base-carousel.md

 **Container type**

 The `amp-base-carousel` component has a defined layout size type.
-To ensure the component renders correctly, be sure to apply a size to the component and its immediate children (slides) via `height` and `width` or `aspect-ratio`:
+To ensure the component renders correctly, be sure to apply a size to the component and its immediate children (slides) via a desired CSS layout (such as one defined with `height`, `width`, `aspect-ratio`, or other such properties):

 ```css
 amp-base-carousel {